 The controversial History Channel series Ancient Aliens seems to be winding down after four seasons (the fourth has been airing on H2).
-In my opinion, it's been a net positive overall, in that it brought the topic back into the mainstream and irritated the hell out of all the right people.

-The show did what it needed to do in the modern media environment- establish a narrative and drive it home with constant repetition.
+The show did perhaps what it needed to do in the modern media environment- establish a narrative and drive it home with constant repetition.
+Constant, numbing repetition.
 Part of this was out of necessity.
 Ancient Astronaut Theory was catching on in the 70s until the rise to power of the Religious Right brought it to a dead halt, at least outside the pop culture realm.
 In order to get the conversation going in this day and age, you have to keep it simple and lather, rinse and repeat, ad infinitum.

 As I've documented here, every major sci-fi franchise is based on the theory, including this summer's entry in the Alien series, Prometheus.
 Alex Jones recently unleashed a rant on how Prometheus was part of some eugenics program or something, but the Dominionist puppet strings are showing more and more every time that guy opens his mouth.